rgwilton/rfc8407bis/draft-boucadair-netmod-rfc8407bis.md

    published:
    : A stable release of a module or submodule.
 For
-      example, the "Request for Comments" described in Section 2.1 of
+      example, the "Request for Comments" described in
-      {{?RFC2026}} is considered a stable publication.
+      {{Section 2.1 of ?RFC2026}} is considered a stable publication.

    unpublished:
    : An unstable release of a module or submodule.
 For
-      example the "Internet-Draft" described in Section 2.2 of {{?RFC2026}}
+      example the "Internet-Draft" described in {{Section 2.2 of ?RFC2026}}
       is considered an unstable publication that is a work in progress, subject to change at any time.